dougiemath/soe-shop-lms/README.md

 ![Skye Online English - Responsive Views](media/readme_images/responsive_image.jpg)

 [Skye Online English](https://www.skyeonlineenglish.com/) is an online English language teaching site.
 It is currently focussed on providing face-to-face teaching.
 This project intends to provide self-study opportunities for langauge students.
 Similarly to sites like Udemy, this project aims to provide lifetime access for single purchases.

+## Business Model

+Currently, Skye Online English is running and is under the ownership of a sole trader (who happens to be the developer of this project).
+The business is **not** aiming to be the primary source of income for the owner, but rather secondary.
+Therefore, there is no budget available for marketing.

+Free marketing strategies, such as a Facebook business page, Instagram page and regular newsletter will be the principle means of communicating with potential new clients.
+At time of creation, there is alread a Facebook and Instagram page (more about this further down).
+Regular infographics and offers can be implemented at a later date.

+A quick search using [Wordtracker](https://www.wordtracker.com/) states that many people are looking at learning English in Korean - so duplicating/translating the website with an emphasis on certain langauges is something to consider.
+Certainly, newsletters should be in a number of langauges.

 ## Planning